isc-projects/bind9/bin/rndc/rndc.rst

    See also :option:`rndc stop`.

+.. option:: skr -import file zone [class [view]]

+   This command allows you to import a SKR file for the specified zone, to support offline KSK signing.

 .. option:: loadkeys [zone [class [view]]]

    This command fetches all DNSSEC keys for the given zone from the key directory.
 If